7 min read

 What Type of Roof Underlayment Do I Need?

-Between the plywood and tiles or shingles of your roof lies the powerful underlayment.
+Between the plywood and tiles or shingles of your entire roof deck exists a powerful underlayment.
 Roofing underlayment, a thin sheet of material, acts as that extra layer of superhero protection for your home against the elements.
 From decades of roofing experience, we get to see both the good and the bad.

 Back in the day, felt was your only option.
 Now, you have more options, but which underlayment is best for your roof?
 Here, we'll cover the different types of roof underlayment and how to make your choice for personalized weather protection.